N4GR/proxmox-app/README.md

+> [!IMPORTANT]
+> This is not an official Proxmox application.

 # Proxmox App
-A simple chromium-based application for ProxMox.
+A simple chromium-based Proxmox application created with the aim to make accessing your server more easier.